J-Michael-Brown/React-Game-Host/README.md

 # React Game Host

-_Site to host games, made with React._
+_Site to link to other sites, made with React._

 ### Developed By
 J. Michael Brown